pholser/opt-dog/x.md

 constraints and minimizes time conflicts for those exhibitors.
 This document describes our understanding of how a day's worth of a dog show works, and how to formulate the creation of a judging program for a given day as an optimization problem to minimize time conflicts.
+We will also consider other objectives and constraints that parties other than multi-exhibitors may want in a breed judging schedule.

 ## Assumptions